urql-graphql/urql/docs/advanced/persistence-and-uploads.md

 hash and sends this hash instead of the full query.
 If the server has seen this GraphQL query before it will recognise it by its hash and process the GraphQL API request as usual, otherwise it may respond using a `PersistedQueryNotFound` error.
-In that case the client is supposed to instead send the full GraphQL query and the hash together, which will cause the query to be "registered" with the server.
+In that case the client is supposed to instead send the full GraphQL query, and the hash together, which will cause the query to be "registered" with the server.

 Additionally we could also decide to send these hashed queries as GET requests instead of POST